 Line striping can be used to organize pallet slot lines.
 And to create pedestrian walkway lines.
 Warehouses in York and Harrisburg are constantly moving pallets of product in and out of their facility.
 This is great for business, but needs some organizing.
 So these industrial slot lines can help operation managers keep their warehouse organized and operating efficiently.

 But industrial line striping also creates pedestrian walkway lines.
 These lines create an allusion for where pedestrian and foot traffic needs to remain.
 But staying in these areas, plant managers are decreasing the chance for pedestrians to get hit by fork lifts or carts.
 Which will ultimately increase the plant’s safety record.

 Overall, it’s critical to find an industrial flooring contractor with experience and equipment to assess and specify the proper application for your project.
+With more than 20 years of experience serving commercial clients in Maryland, Delaware, Pennsylvania and New Jersey, we have the expertise and skill to find you the right flooring solutions.
 Contact Capital Coating to review your epoxy and floor striping projects today.